Kotlin/kotlin-script-examples/jvm/simple-main-kts/SimpleMainKts.md

 scripting API usage, in particular:
 - refinement of the compilation configuration with the parameters passed to the annotations
 - dynamic script dependencies resolved via ivy library
-- import scripts with possibility of sharing instances (diamond-shaped import)
+- import scripts with the possibility of sharing instances (diamond-shaped import)
-- compilation cache, where cached compiled script are saved as executable jars
+- compilation cache, where cached compiled scripts are saved as executable jars
 - discovery file configuration, that could be used with IntelliJ IDEA and command-line compiler

 and others.